 9. Proton Pump Inhibitors

-Your stomach naturally produces a large amount of acid.
-Usually, this acid is harmless thanks to our protective stomach lining.
-People with ulcers have damaged stomach lining that is more vulnerable to these natural acids.
-Proton pump inhibitors lower the acid production in the stomach and therefore help to relieve some of the worst ulcer symptoms.
+People with ulcers have damaged stomach linings that are more vulnerable to natural acids.
+Proton pump inhibitors lower the acid production in the stomach and therefore relieve some of the worst ulcer symptoms.

 10. NSAID Alternatives

-NSAIDs are a common over-the-counter pain reliever.. these drugs also cause stomach problems, though.
+NSAIDs are a common over-the-counter pain reliever that can also cause stomach problems.
 Specifically, they can aggravate ulcers and even lead to dangerous stomach bleeding.
 If you have frequent ulcers or ulcerative colitis, your doctor will help you find alternatives to these medicines.